dexX7/py-omniswaps/doc/uc-4_send_funding_transaction.md

 ##### Success guarantee:

-  1. The funding transaction was broadcasted and considered as locked
+  1. The funding transaction was broadcasted and the tokens are now considered as locked